xylous/grzegorz/README.md

 pairs found, although the runtime is longer), and, optionally, if it should remove the files it made when running (`--clean` option).

-So if you wanted to sample the 5000 most common Polish words (like me), you'd
+So if you wanted to sample the 5000 most common Polish words, you'd do:
-do:

 ```
-grzegorz fullmake "Polish" 5000
+$ grzegorz fullmake Polish 5000
 ```

 Check the "[Importing into Anki](#importing-into-anki)" section for information